alexa-samples/skill-sample-nodejs-howto/README.md

 ## Step 1.
 Setting up Your Alexa Skill in the Developer Portal

 Skills are managed through the Amazon Developer Portal.
-You’ll link the Lambda function you created to a Skill defined in the [Developer Portal](https://developer.amazon.com/).
+You’ll link the Lambda function you created to a skill defined in the [Developer Portal](https://developer.amazon.com/).

  1. Navigate to the Amazon Developer Portal.
 Sign in or create a free account (upper right).
 You might see a different image if you have registered already or our page may have changed.
 If you see a similar menu and the ability to create an account or sign in, you are in the right place.